 The Ubud Palace also hosts a variety of traditional Balinese dance performances (like the famous Kecak dance), which is being held mostly during the evenings in the courtyard of the palace.

 No trip to Bali would be complete without a visit to the famous Canggu beach.
 Named one of the “World’s 100 Best Beaches” by CNN, Canggu is located in North Kuta, in the Indonesian District of Badung.
 This beach became especially popular because of its wide stretch of volcanic black sand beach, and for being a great place to surf in Bali.
 Aside from taking a tour around Canggu, and uncovering some of the best beaches in this area, a great idea is to take a trip to the Tanah Lot Temple, which is located within a 20-minute scooter ride from Canggu.

 Located on the slopes of Mount Agung, the Pura Besakih Temple is the largest and most important temple of the Hindu religion in Bali.
 Also known as the Mother Temple of Bali, Pura Besakih is actually a temple complex comprising 80 individual temples, situated close to the Mound Agung volcano.
 The main temple is the Pura Penataran Agung, which houses a lotus throne that dates back to the 17th-century.

-Considered one of the top attractions in Bali, the Pura Besakih Temple hosts at least 70 festivals annualy, as every one of its temple celebrates an anniversary.
+Considered one of the top attractions in Bali, the Pura Besakih Temple hosts at least 70 festivals annually, as every one of its temples celebrates an anniversary.

 By now you already know that beaches are one of the top tourist attractions on the island.
 So, when you travel to Bali, don’t forget to visit Sanur Beach, located southeast of the island.
 Sanur Beach is placed far away from bustling Bali beaches, like Kuta Beach and Seminyak.
 Instead, Sanur is calmer and quieter, perfect for travelers who want to escape the hustle and bustle of Bali.